Stonehouse, Gloucestershire: Road

 Good road communication is provided, with the M5 situated within 2 miles of Stonehouse town centre, with the major industrial area located to the west of the town off the A419.
 The A419, in the west of the town, is the main artery route connecting both Stonehouse and the Stroud area to the nearby A38 and M5.

 The B4008, High Street, is the main road through the town and also serves as a busy commuter route between Stroud and Gloucester, via Quedgeley.
 In 2011, Stonehouse High Street was made into a Community Shared Space, reopening in September 2011.
 There are many shops on the High Street, including a medium-sized supermarket.
 The town's Post Office closed in 2017 and is now incorporated in the supermarket, with the old Post Office now the library.
 The town now has a free car park just off the High Street and where public toilets are sited.

 Bus

 Bus services to Gloucester and Stroud are provided by Stagecoach, with other services to Cam, Dursley and the Stanleys.
 There are several bus stops throughout the town.

 Rail

-The town is served by Stonehouse railway station on the Golden Valley Line, with a service to London.
-The station has an east and west platform with a shelter on each platform, a pedestrian overhead bridge (still with the GWR logo) and a small pay-and-display car park.
-The station is unstaffed with tickets purchased via a ticket machine.
-There is an ongoing campaign to reopen the old Midland Railway Station near Court View, or build a new station further up the line in the north of the town which would then link Stonehouse directly to the Midlands and to the South West.
+The town is served by Stonehouse railway station operated by Great Western Railway on the Golden Valley Line, with a service to London.
+The station has an east and west platform with a shelter on each, a pedestrian overhead bridge and a small pay-and-display car park.
+The station has a small ticket office only staffed during peak morning hours, with tickets otherwise purchased via a ticket machine.
+There is an ongoing campaign to reopen the closed Bristol Road railway station on the Birmingham-Bristol section of the Cross Country route, which would link Stonehouse directly to Bristol and the South West and improve connections to the Midlands.
+This was hindered by the cancellation of the UK government's "Restoring your Railway" fund in July 2024.